Is a Clinical Trial Agreement (CTA) different from a Contract?

-What is the process for having an NDA signed?
+What is the process for having a CTA signed?

 In general, the process is as follows:

-1. The NDA is provided by the researcher or the sponsor to the Contracts Coordinator.
-This is currently Diana Purvis.
+1. The CTA is provided by the researcher or the sponsor to the Director of the Research Contracts Unit.
+This is currently Janice Mady.

-2. The NDA is assigned to a member of the Contracts Unit for review/ drafting.
+2. The CTA is assigned to a member of the Contracts Unit for review/ drafting.

-3. Once reviewed / drafted, a copy and any related comments are provided to the researcher for their consideration.
+3. Once reviewed, a copy and any related comments are provided to the researcher for their consideration.
 The researcher is requested to complete an entry in TRAQ (Tools for Research At Queen's).

-5. A copy of the NDA and related comments are then provided to the sponsor, and the negotiation is undertaken.
+5. A copy of the CTA and related comments are then provided to the sponsor, and the negotiation is undertaken.

-5. Once agreement with the sponsor is reached on the terms, the Contracts Unit member will manage the signature process by Queen's and the sponsor.
+6. Once agreement with the sponsor is reached on the terms, the Contracts Unit member will manage the signature process by Queen's, the affiliated hospital and the sponsor.

-6. Upon execution, a copy of the NDA is provided to the researcher and the relevant Department Head.
+9. A copy of the CTA is provided to the researcher and the relevant Department Head.

-Amendments to NDAs follow much the same process as outlined above.
+Amendments to CTAs follow much the same process as outlined above.